lubnaasmi/lubnaasmi/README.md

 # Hi there, I'm Lubna Asmi 👋

 I'm a Data Scientist and AI Builder with a strong foundation in Computer Science and Engineering.
-Experienced in building enterprise GenAI workflows (RAG, LLMs, LangChain), training machine learning models, and optimizing SQL/Python data pipelines.
+Experienced in building enterprise GenAI workflows, training machine learning models, and optimizing SQL/Python data pipelines.
 I don't just analyze data, I build tools that make it actionable.